Strawberry Granola Yogurt Pops made with California strawberries-Yum!

 2 oz (approximately ¼ cup) granulated sugar

-8 oz (1 cup) unsalted butter, cold and cut into small cubes
+8 oz (1 cup, or 2 sticks) unsalted butter, cold and cut into small cubes

 ⅓ cup cold water

-4 lbs (approximately 2 cups) fresh California Strawberries
+3 pints (approximately 6 cups) fresh California Strawberries

 2 tsp fresh squeezed orange juice